Specifications & Dimensions

 - Adjustable 12 in. to 24 in. tilling width tills large areas in less time

-- Spring-loaded, adjustable depth stake for easy tilling depth adjustments
+- Adjustable depth stake for easy tilling depth adjustments

 - Heavy-duty chain drive transmission is extremely durable and powerful